harshini-puduri/algorithms-from-scratch/README.md

-# 🤖 Algorithms from Scratch
+# Algorithms from Scratch

+I absolutely love understanding how how things work the way they do and what makes them different!
-This repo is me rebuilding core AI + ML algorithms from the ground up — no libraries, just NumPy (and sometimes pandas).
+So, this repo is just me rebuilding core AI + ML algorithms from the ground up with no libraries, just NumPy (and sometimes pandas).

-I’m doing this to understand how things work under the hood.
+I'd recommend using this as a study source.
+And I'll make sure to update it as soon as possible!

 ### Includes:
 - Gradient Descent (batch + stochastic)